aayush-dhattarwal/book-recommender-system/README.md

 # book-recommender-system
 This book recommender system is designed using a hybrid approach that combines the advantages of both the popularity-based and collaborative filtering-based systems.
 It uses exploratory data analysis to clean and preprocess the data and techniques like cosine similarity to provide personalized book recommendations based on user preferences, ratings, etc. By considering both popularity and collaborative filtering, the system is able to suggest a diverse range of books that are likely to be of interest to the user.
-All the steps including Data Preprocessing, EDA and the usage of similarity scores can be reffered to in the "book-recommener-system.ipynb" file.
+All the steps including Data Preprocessing, EDA and the usage of similarity scores can be referred to in the "book-recommener-system.ipynb" file.

 # Dataset used
 https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset